mmcc007/fledge/README.md

     1. To implement the `start_beta` and `release` command
         This occurs on the local machine and triggers the corresponding processes on the build server.

-As an optional sanity test, before setting-up CICD for your own app, clone this repo and deploy it by following all the setup steps.

 # Setup